opatiny/S1-INFO1/project/docs/README.md

 The mailbox has `get` and `set` functions, the `set` functions are used by the controllers, the `get` functions are used by the server.

-The data transmitted to the mailbox (a message) has a unified format: a string of max __51 chars__ (`\0` includeded).
-Each message concatenates many information.
+The data transmitted to the mailbox (a message) has a unified format: a string of max __51 chars__ (`\0` included).
+Each message concatenates many informations.
 In case the data is shorter than the available space, __spaces__ are used to pad.
 The controllers will write the data to the mailbox, the server will extract the data and handle it.

 ### Messages types